 Deep Vein Thrombosis Compression Stockings

 Compression is the number one solution for comprehensive vein health.
-Make sure to grab a pair of stockings made to fit your needs. ( See Product on Amazon )
+Make sure to grab a pair of stockings made to fit your needs. ( See Product )

 Graduated compression stockings are loosest at the knee and become tighter toward the ankle.
 They create a gentle pressure that stops blood from collecting and clotting.
 They also reduce swelling in the legs.
 Graduated compression stockings, also known as DVT flight socks, can be worn everyday or just while flying with DVT.

 Targeted compression means more effective DVT treatment.
-Get started today with a leg compression pump. ( See Product at Amazon )
+Get started today with a leg compression pump. ( See Product )

 To alleviate DVT symptoms and prevent future clots from forming, try a leg compression pump.
 Compression therapy effectively increases circulation in the legs to bring down swelling and reduce DVT pain.
 Usually, you can adjust the level and duration of compression to your needs and preferences.